Camel Trail

-The Camel Trail is a permissive cycleway in Cornwall, England, United Kingdom, that provides a recreational route for walkers, runners, cyclists and horse riders.
-As a rail trail, the route has only a slight incline following the River Camel from Padstow to Wenford Bridge via Wadebridge and Bodmin, at a total of 18.3 mi long.
+The Camel Trail is a shared-use path in Cornwall, England, available for pedestrians, cyclists, horse riders and wheelchair users.
+As a rail trail, the route has only a slight incline following the river Camel from Padstow to Wenford Bridge, via Wadebridge and Bodmin, at a total of 18.3 mi long.

-An estimated 400,000 people use the trail each year, generating approximately £3 million year for the local economy.

-The trail is jointly managed by Cornwall Council and the Camel Trail Partnership.
+In 2003, 400,000 people were estimated to use the trail each year, generating approximately £3 million per year for the local economy.
+The trail is managed jointly by Cornwall Council and the Camel Trail Partnership.